 - Percocet

 For those wondering, alcohol does release dopamine, too, although its mechanism of action differs from most other substances.
-High dopamine levels that are caused by drug or alcohol abuse contribute to physical and psychological dependence, which is the basis for the connection between dopamine and addiction.
+High dopamine levels that are caused by drug or alcohol abuse contribute to physical and psychological dependence, which is the basis for the connection between dopamine and substance abuse.
 While the individual may not become automatically addicted to these substances within the first use, their effects on dopamine are what hook users.

 Over time, the dependence on drugs and alcohol worsens, leading to both physical and psychological changes.
 Withdrawals are the most typical signs that someone is headed for addiction.
 Our Massachusetts rehab offers medically assisted detox that flushes these substances from the system, addresses withdrawals, and keeps patients safe in the early stages of recovery.